Should you Wear Your Engagement Ring During Coronavirus? March 16, 2020 – Posted in: Jewelry Blog

 References for Keeping Safe during Coronavirus

-Here’s a few online locations to get safe and accurate information regarding the coronavirus pandemic.
+Here are a few online locations to get safe and accurate information regarding the coronavirus pandemic.

 This pandemic will pass.
 Stay safe, and more importantly stay positive.
 Being vigilant doesn’t require becoming scared or obsessive.